Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 One of the greatest benefits of freeze-dried dog food is that it provides many of the same advantages as raw food without the mess or hassle.
 Even more so than many freeze-dried diets I’ve tried, I found Nutra Complete incredibly easy to feed.

-The feeding recommendation on the back of the bag says to mix the freeze-dried kibbles with a little warm water and to let it sit for 3 minutes before serving.
+The feeding recommendation on the back of the bag says to mix the freeze-dried kibbles with a little warm water and to let them sit for 3 minutes before serving.
 This is less time than it takes to rehydrate large freeze-dried chunks, which is nice.
 But it does require a touch more work than feeding simple dry kibble.

 However, the bag also notes that these morsels can be fed straight, without water.

 I tried feeding both ways.
 In the mornings, I added the dry morsels to my dogs’ treat balls (they were the perfect size!).
 In the evening, I added water and let the bowls sit before serving.
-I didn’t notice any problems either way, and my dogs were equally eager to eat the food up no matter how I presented it.
+I didn’t notice any problems either way, and my dogs were equally eager to eat the food up, no matter how I presented it.

 ragz eating nutra complete dog food